 Danse Mutante is a choreographic relay anchored in Montreal and conceived over three continents.
-An original duo, Cantique, will be created by Mélanie Demers.
-Then, three choreographers, Ann Liv Young (New York), Kettly Noël (Bamako) and Ann Van den Broek (Antwerp/Rotterdam), will each work in succession with the performers (Riley Sims and Francis Ducharme) to produce their own version.
-Aside from a few parameters (only two performers, a limited creation period, length, etc.), each choreographer will be given free rein to concoct her own mutation of the piece by remixing, reinventing, and distorting its last version.
-The project will culminate in Montréal in the fall of 2019 with a marathon event.
+An original duo, Cantique, was created by Mélanie Demers.
+Then, three choreographers, Ann Liv Young (New York), Kettly Noël (Bamako) and Ann Van den Broek (Antwerp/Rotterdam), each worked in succession with the performers (Riley Sims and Francis Ducharme) to produce their own version.
+Aside from a few parameters (only two performers, a limited creation period, length, etc.), each choreographer was given free rein to concoct her own mutation of the piece by remixing, reinventing, and distorting the last version handed to her.
+The project culminated in Montreal in the fall of 2019 with a marathon event.

 This is one of the 200 exceptional projects funded through the Canada Council for the Arts’ New Chapter program.
 With this $35M investment, the Council supports the creation and sharing of the arts in communities across Canada.